liuran998/DANS/README.md

 # PyTorch DANS (Link Prediction)

 PyTorch implementation of DANS (Diversified and Adaptive Negative Sampling on Knowledge Graph).
-The code is sparsely optimized with torch_geometric library, which is builded based on PyTorch.
+The code is sparsely optimized with torch_geometric library, which is built based on PyTorch.

 ## Evironment Setting
 This code is lastly tested with: